angelobaricante/organix/README.md

 ## Features
 OrganiX offers a range of powerful features designed to enhance file organization and management:

-1. __Advance File Organizer__:open_file_folder:: Automatically organizes files based on their types into predefined or customizable folders, making it easy for users to locate and manage their documents, images, videos, and other file types.
+1. __Advance File Organizer__:open_file_folder: : Automatically organizes files based on their types into predefined or customizable folders, making it easy for users to locate and manage their documents, images, videos, and other file types.

-2. __Temporary File Deleter__:wastebasket:: Scans and removes temporary files, such as cache files, logs, and other one-time-use data, freeing up storage space and improving system performance.
+2. __Temporary File Deleter__:wastebasket: : Scans and removes temporary files, such as cache files, logs, and other one-time-use data, freeing up storage space and improving system performance.

-3. __Automated Backup__: Automatically creates backups of user-defined folders and files at scheduled intervals, ensuring that critical data is safe and secure.
+3. __Automated Backup__:floppy_disk: : Automatically creates backups of user-defined folders and files at scheduled intervals, ensuring that critical data is safe and secure.

-4. __Automatic Workspace Sanitizer__: Detects and addresses clutter, duplicates, and misplaced files, helping users maintain a clean and organized workspace with minimal manual intervention.
+4. __Automatic Workspace Sanitizer__:sparkles:	: Detects and addresses clutter, duplicates, and misplaced files, helping users maintain a clean and organized workspace with minimal manual intervention.

-5. __Voice-controlled File Management__:studio_microphone:: Allows users to control and interact with their file management system using voice commands, streamlining navigation and file organization tasks.
+5. __Voice-controlled File Management__:studio_microphone: : Allows users to control and interact with their file management system using voice commands, streamlining navigation and file organization tasks.

 ## Installation and Setup
 We are currently working on finalizing the OrganiX project.
 Once the project is complete, we will provide a comprehensive installation and setup guide to help users easily get started with OrganiX.
 Please stay tuned for updates!